redhat-eets/netgauge/rfc2544/README.md

 How to install the DDP packet can be found in Intel's E810 DDP package release note.

+If using VF on the E810 as the trafficgen ports, then the extra mount for the DDP package is not required.

 The trex version also make a different on E810.
 With the 2.88 trex version, the E810 PF works but VF does not; with 3.02 trex version, the E810 VF works but PF does not.
-This is unfortunate, one may have to rebuild the trafficgen container image based on the use case.

 ## Podman run example for automation